CutaneousBioinf/LiteratureMiningTool/ConceptMap/ConceptMapper/README.md

 Introduction: The project is meant for mapping concepts such as chemicals/drugs, diseases and genes in a sentence.

-Prerequisites: The project requires gene2pubmed resource from NCBI for gene mapping.
-It also requires chemical/drug lexicon for chemicals/drugs mapping.
+Prerequisites: The project requires the gene2pubmed resource from NCBI for gene mapping.
+It also requires a chemical/drug lexicon for chemicals/drugs mapping.
 Please refer to the DrugDict project for generating one.
-Furthermore, the project requires disease lexicon for disease mapping.
+Furthermore, the project requires a disease lexicon for disease mapping.
 Please refer to the RelatMap:DiseaseDiseaseMapper project for generating one.

 ---- RUN IN AN IDE ----